 Transport and driving in Angola are some of the most challenging aspects of living in the country.
 Much of the road infrastructure was destroyed and neglected during years of conflict, and despite efforts to rebuild, much of the network is still riddled with potholes and little is paved.

 Public transport in Angola

 Angolan public transport is largely comprised of poorly maintained blue-and-white minivan taxis or buses that are known for their reckless driving as they careen in and out of the gridlocked city traffic.

 There are a few privately-owned taxi companies in Luanda, but cabs are not common on the city streets.
 Uber does not have a presence in Angola, although there is a local company called Kubinga that uses the same remote ride-hailing model as Uber.

 Due to poor safety standards, expats rarely use public transport in Angola, rather opting for a vehicle and a driver.

 Driving in Angola

-Many roads in Angola can’t be negotiated without a four-wheel-drive vehicle, and factors such as wandering livestock and heavily overloaded vehicles mean that expecting the unexpected is the best course of action.
+Many roads in Angola shouldn't be attempted without a four-wheel-drive vehicle, and hazards such as wandering livestock and heavily overloaded vehicles mean that expecting the unexpected is the best course of action.

-The majority of companies provide a car and driver, and cover maintenance and fuel costs of their senior expat employees.
+Most companies provide a car and driver, and also cover maintenance and fuel costs of their senior expat employees.
 Alternatively, companies may have a pool of cars and drivers available to their staff.
-Most don’t allow the employees’ spouses to drive company cars, and many don’t even let their employees drive.
-That said, each company has a different policy and it's important to enquire directly to their company to find out more.